skatkov/miniflux-email-client/README.md

 Every 3 months github will ask if you want to keep running daily actions.
 Click "yes", if you want to continue receiving updates.

 ## Maintenance
 It initially started as a proof-of-concept project.
-Since concept works, i'm trying to get this miniflux client to some "done" state.
+But it kinda works, I'm trying to get this miniflux client to some "done" state.

 Any contributions or ideas are welcome.